Krillh/Airzlinshire/Misc/Eras of History.md

 > [!note]
 > I want a new name for this era

-The Era of Celestia Accord
+The Era of Celestia Accord is marked by an increase in the importance of [[Majik]] in the cultures of the [[Western Continent]] around [[Myan Kian Lake]].
+There was a growing curiosity about it's true limits and a newfound desire to master it.
 # From Copilot:

 ---